 In rapid free-surface flows, opposing kinetic sieving is diffusive remixing, which causes the random motion of particles as they collide and shear over each other [22].
 Based on the relative strength of these competing mechanisms, the mixture strongly or weakly segregates; the relative strength is captured by the segregation Peclet number [18].
-However, both experiments [48] and particle simulations [38] have shown that, in rapid chute flows, the effect of diffusive remixing is around 10 % of the strength of segregation.
+However, both experiments [48] and particle simulations [38] have shown that, in rapid chute flows, the effect of diffusive remixing is around 10% the strength of segregation.

 Apart from kinetic sieving, which is a purely size-based effect, buoyancy effects due to differences in particle density also play a major role in particle segregation [23].
-For bidisperse mixtures, varying in size and density, experiments [13] and particle simulations [41] indicate that a balance between the two driving mechanisms is possible, i.e. kinetic sieving and buoyancy effects, which in turn can keep the mixture homogeneously mixed.
+For bidisperse mixtures, varying in particle size and density, experiments [13] and particle simulations [41] indicate that a balance between the two driving mechanisms is possible, i.e. kinetic sieving and buoyancy effects, which in turn can keep the mixture homogeneously mixed.

-Although complete understanding of the dynamics of segregation is beyond the scope of this paper, it becomes increasingly difficult as one allows more particle properties to be varying, i.e. size, density, shape, roughness, etc. In order to carry out the comparison between the existing particle segregation continuum models, we focus on the leading-order effect of bidisperse mixtures varying in size only.
+Although complete understanding of the dynamics of segregation is beyond the scope of this manuscript, it becomes increasingly difficult as one allows more particle properties to be varying, i.e. size, density, shape, roughness, etc. In order to carry out the comparison between existing particle segregation continuum models, we focus on the leading-order effect of bidisperse mixtures varying in size only.
 As an alternative to experiments, we employ discrete particle simulations (DPMs) [24] from which macroscopic quantities, appearing in the continuum models, are extracted.
-To perform this accurately, we use an appropriate micromacro mapping technique called coarse-graining [1,16], as this method gives continuum fields that exactly satisfy the continuum equations.
+To do this accurately, we use an appropriate micro-macro mapping technique called coarse-graining [1,16], as this method gives continuum fields that exactly satisfy the continuum equations.
 The method has previously been extended to include the effects of boundaries or discontinuities [47] and more recently to unsteady polydisperse mixtures [42].
-The technique has been successfully applied
+The technique has been successfully applied to investigate monodisperse shallow granular flows [46] and size-bidisperse mixtures [38,45].
+However, Weinhart et al. [45] focussed on steady bidisperse flows alone: here we consider both steady and transient data.
+For our simulations, we use our in-house open-source code MercuryDPM [36, 37, 39] which includes all the coarse-graining tools utilised in this manuscript.